plaxcito/vex/README.md

 ---

 ### 🔼♾️🔥
-*Released by EXIS + VEX Network in service of the awakening.*
+*Released by EXIS Research + VEX Network in service of the awakening.*
 https://exis.cl